-You don’t need a background in science or expensive equipment to help Scouts monitor water quality in local streams.
+You don’t need a background in science or expensive equipment to help young scientists monitor water quality in local streams.
 The Izaak Walton League’s Save Our Streams (SOS) program was developed for volunteers just like you.
-With simple tools plus targeted training from the League, you can help Scouts become citizen scientists.
+With simple tools plus targeted training from the League, you can help Scouts and other youth become citizen scientists.

 Information collected by volunteer stream monitors helps us develop a clearer picture of water quality across the country.
 If you do find water quality problems, we have resources to help identify pollution sources and restore streams to good health.

-Options to get Scouts involved in monitoring local streams range from simple, hands-on educational activities to small-scale restoration projects.
+Options to get youth involved in monitoring local streams range from simple, hands-on educational activities to small-scale restoration projects.
 Here are a few options to get you started.

 Hands-On Environmental Education

 The smallest of streams can harbor an astounding variety of beetles, insect larvae, snails, and other aquatic life.
-In an hour or two, Scouts can collect and identify macroinvertebrates
+In an hour or two, young scientists can collect and identify macroinvertebrates

 from a local stream and draw some basic conclusions about stream health.